 What Is Carb Cycling?

 Carb cycling is a very strict diet used by serious athletes and bodybuilders who want to drop body fat, get more muscle mass, or store more carbs for long-haul exercise like a marathon.
-Now, it’s becoming more popular with those who want to kick-start their weight loss.
+It’s becoming more popular with people who want to kick-start weight loss, even though a lot of the weight you may lose would come from water.

 You eat fewer carbs on days when you’re less active.
 On low-carb days, you might eat .5 grams of carbs for every pound of body weight.
-You may even include a "no-carb" day, when you have less than 30 grams of carbs for the entire day.
+You may include a "no-carb" day, when you have fewer than 30 grams of carbs for the entire day.

-When you eat food that has carbohydrates, as your blood sugar goes up, your pancreas makes more of a hormone called insulin that takes glucose into cells.
-There, the glucose is either converted into energy, stored for later use, or turned into fat.
+When you eat food that has carbohydrates and your blood sugar goes up, your pancreas makes more of a hormone called insulin that takes glucose into cells.
+There, the glucose is either converted into energy, stored for later, or turned into fat.

-Taking short breaks to cycle carbs can give your body a chance to burn fat as fuel instead of burning carbs and muscle tissues for energy.
+Taking short breaks to cycle carbs can give your body a chance to burn fat instead of carbs and muscle tissues.
+But it’s important to remember that if you aren’t doing plenty of exercise or intense training while carb cycling, high-carb days might make you gain weight.

 When you cut back on carbs for a few days, you might have: